The Upstairs Hallway Mirror: From 1935 to House 173 - Part 2

 Life is a painting, and you are the artist.
 You have on your palette all the colors in the spectrum - the same ones available to Michaelangelo and DaVinci. - Paul J. Meyer

 In this next picture you can see my knife tucked in the back of my valet and, even though computer screens don't pick up the exact colors, especially with red, it's a pretty close facsimile.
-So I took the knife to Lowe's and had them do a color match which turned out pretty darn close!
+So off to Lowe's I went, Swiss Army knife in hand, and asked them to color-match it.
+And you know what?
+They got pretty darn close.

 Because I already had a coat of paint on the frame, I thought I could get away with one coat, but it didn't work out that way.
 To get the full effect of my Swiss Army knife shade of red, I ended up putting two coats over the first red paint.
 And with that... it was beginning to look the way I originally imagined.